NDCMS/lobster/README.md

 files are then saved in sub-directories named after the task labels.

 Access to storage elements is defined by a list of access methods that is traversed until file access is successful.
+Here is an example for jobs at Notre Dame:

     storage:
-        use work queue for inputs: false   # default use work queue for outputs: false  # default disable input streaming: false     # default
+        use work queue for inputs: false   # default is false use work queue for outputs: false  # default is false disable input streaming: false     # default is false

         input:
           - hdfs:///store/user/<user>/<some input directory>